Panasonic G9 vs Sony RX100 VI

 Studio photographers will appreciate that the Panasonic G9 (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G9 and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the G9 does not have a direct predecessor.
+The G9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.